 We provide events that let you control what happens when an actor is created or destroyed.
 Select one of these events via the “Add Event” button.

 - When an actor dies, the die event happens before the actor actually dies, so you can still refer to it during the event.

 - When an actor is created, the actor's "when created" event always runs first.
 Then, the other created events pertaining to the actor are run.

 Challenge 1: Create A Particle Effect

-Why not try creating a particle effect using recycled actors and along the way, compare its performance to doing this with regular actors?
+Why not try creating a particle effect using lightweight actors (or images) and along the way, compare its performance to doing this with regular actors?

 Challenge 2: Create A Bullet Limiter